tidalmigrations/machine_stats/libvirt/README.md

-# Machine Stats for Virtual environments (Virt-Stats)
+# Machine Stats for Hypervisors (Virt-Stats)

 A simple and effective way to gather guest VM statistics (hostname, IP addresses) from a [libvirt](https://libvirt.org/)-based environment as a first layer of a [Tidal Migrations discovery process](https://guides.tidalmg.com/).
+A common use case is to use this to integrate your KVM-based virtual machine inventory into the Tidal Migrations Platform.

 ## Prerequisutes

 * [Python 3+](https://python.org/)
 * [libvirt](https://libvirt.org/) >=3.0.0 installed on both operator machine (i.e where you run Virt-Stats) and on remote machine (i.e where you run your virtual environmnent and guest VMs)
-* [QEMU guest agent](https://wiki.qemu.org/Features/GuestAgent) installed and running on guest VMs _(optional)_.

 ## Installation